cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   It is a GUI (looking like Microsoft's Visual Studio) offering functions of the general purpose cryptographic open source library OpenSSL and using its command line tools.
 So the web page states:
-  "Many of the CryptoStudio functionalities are a mere GUI wrapper of OpenSSL tools, intended to make those tools available also to uninitiated users".
+  "Many of the CryptoStudio functionality are a mere GUI wrapper of OpenSSL tools, intended to make those tools available also to uninitiated users".
   Users can also find utilities for file encryption, basic s/mime mail